MonogoPolska/monogo-m2-pagespeed-analysis/README.md

 #### Magento 2 module for Google PageSpeed Analysis.

-This module will work only with Magento 2.3.0 and higher.commi
+This module will work only with Magento 2.3.0 and higher

 # **Install**